Usage & set-up Tips and maintenance

 FIT: The fit of a ROADNOISE vest is important for the total enjoyment of your run.
 Each size has been designed and tested with larger sound devices such as smart phones that fit comfortably at the base of your rib cage. the speakers rest on the front of your shoulders.

-The Original Roadnoise Vest - Using the vest with your music device: Inside the front pocket is the speaker cord.
+Usage tips for the Original Roadnoise Vest - Using the vest with your music device: Inside the front pocket is the speaker cord.
 Pull it out and plug the jack into your device as you would any earphones.
 The cord it long enough allowing you to program your device while wearing the vest.

 Maintenance: To keep your Roadnoise Vest sounding great and looking good, remove the speakers and hand wash in mild detergent.
 Bleach will affect the performance to the reflective material, so don't use it.
 Don't wring it out as this will twist the speaker cables.
 It will dry quick enough just by hanging it up.

 Troubleshooting: Once in awhile during packing/shipping the speakers may come loose or unplugged.
-If you experience static or cutting in & out try removing the speaker from the pocket as shown above.
+If you experience static or cutting in & out, try removing the speaker from the pocket as shown above.
 Unplug the cord then re-plug it until it clicks.
 Also, try wiping off the connector with a damp cloth or finger which may remove any dust that could be present.